demianbrecht/zipkin/README.md

 <img src="https://zipkin.io/public/img/dependency-graph.png" alt="Dependency graph screenshot" />

-Application’s need to be “instrumented” to report trace data to Zipkin.
+Applications need to be “instrumented” to report trace data to Zipkin.
 This usually means configuration of a [tracer or instrumentation library](https://zipkin.io/pages/tracers_instrumentation.html).
 The most popular ways to report data to Zipkin are via http or Kafka, though many other options exist, such as Apache ActiveMQ, gRPC and RabbitMQ.
 The data served to